-Artist Can Altay will present his studies of the mini-bar culture in Ankara.
+Artist Can Altay will present his studies of the mini-bar culture that occurs in Ankara.
 The mini-bars are located in the spaces that exist between residential or commercial apartment buildings, but which are not intentionally provided for such activities.
 Altay's work examines structures created by the protagonists of these mini-bars as well as those installed by the authorities to try and discourage them.

-Robin Rhode's performances and animations comment on the notion of street play in the urban sphere.
-At Platform he will perform to produce an in-situ wall drawing for the exhibition, which will exist in the context of his previous works shown here on monitor.
+Robin Rhode will show animations that comment on the notion of street play in the urban sphere.
+He will also produce an in-situ wall drawing for the exhibition, influenced by his initial experiences of the city.
+This will take place as a performance at the opening on July 10th at 7pm.